 “Harmony has always played a major role in the music for me.
 It draws the listener in immediately and makes you want to sing along.
 Sometimes it's quite unexplainable.
 4th & Main continues that tradition.”

-— Wayne Haun, Eight-time GRAMMY® nominee and three-time BMI Music Award-winning producer
+— Wayne Haun, Ten-time GRAMMY® nominee and three-time BMI Music Award-winning producer